Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Proposed Approach

 \subsection{Variational Approach Based Latent State Information}

 One of the key advantages of multi-agent policy gradients under the CTDE assumption is the effective utilization of extra state information.
-In our design, not only is the extra state information accessible to the mixing network, but also to the individual agents' value networks (through information sharing).
+In our design, not only is the extra state information accessible to the mixing network but also to the individual agents' value networks (through information sharing).
 Due to the partial observability and uncertainty of the multi-agent environments, the individual value estimation conditioned on its own observation and action history can be volatile and unreliable.
 Intuitively, introducing extra information from other agents helps remove the ambiguity and uncertainty of current observation to enable effective individual value estimation.

-However, it remains a crucial problem on how to efficiently and effectively encode such extra state information.
+However, it remains a crucial problem on how to efficiently and effectively encode such extra state information. {{{In most scenarios, even during the centralized training stage, it is impossible to directly feed the whole state information as input for individual value functions, as it consists of other agents' observation and unseen state information, without a carefully designed algorithm it is hard for a local agent to utilize them; at the same time, the input size of global state information is significantly larger than local observations, which would make the training longer to converge}}}.
 We consider this as an information bottleneck problem \cite{tishby2000information}, specifically, for agent $i$, we maximize the mutual information between other agents’ encoded information and their actions while minimizing the mutual information between its own encoded information and action selection, so that only the necessary information is chosen and then efficiently encoded.

-Formally, the objective for each agent $i$ can be written as:
+To encode additional state information for estimating individual values in an efficient and effective manner, we approach this problem as an information bottleneck problem \cite{tishby2000information}, and the objective for each agent $i$ can be written as: